-Kalimpong's Coffee Branding: 5-Year Sustainable Plan
+Kalimpong Coffee Branding: 5-Year Sustainable Plan to Boost Local Economy

-Nestled in the Eastern Himalayas, Kalimpong is widely celebrated for its pristine landscapes and temperate climate.
+Nestled in the Eastern Himalayas, Kalimpong is widely celebrated for its landscapes and temperate climate.
 While oranges and other fruits have historically dominated the local agricultural scene, coffee cultivation in Kalimpong is now emerging as a promising new venture.
 What began as a handful of experimental plantations by individual farmers nearly a decade ago is fast gaining traction as a key economic activity.

 Read More:

 The initiative took its most significant step during last winter's Kalimpong Orange Festival, where the potential of coffee was showcased prominently.
 It was here that the state horticulture department’s secretary issued a directive for the scientific promotion of coffee cultivation in the region.
-The aim: to craft a recognised and unique identity—Kalimpong Coffee—within India and beyond.
+The aim is to craft a recognised and unique identity—Kalimpong Coffee—within India and beyond.

 According to Kalimpong district magistrate Balasubramanian T., the proposed plan is rooted in both strategic insight and ground realities.
 The five-year initiative will see integrated efforts between the horticulture department, district authorities, and the GTA, all aiming to transform Kalimpong’s nascent coffee industry into a sustainable, scalable, and market-ready enterprise.